aconz2/aconz2.github.io/about.md

 permalink: /about/
 ---

-I study computer science and like to think about things.
-I also rock climb a lot.
+I am a recent computer science graduate from the University of Maryland, College Park.
+I like to think about things and go rock climbing.